kobanium/Ray/README.md

 Ray has some options :

---playout 3000    Setting the total number of playouts per move.
+--playout 3000    Setting the total number of playouts per move (3000 PO/move).
 Default is 10000.

 --time 1800       Ray plays with time settings 30:00 (1800 seconds).